baychub/cb-gsg/Getting-Started.md

 8. Attach a monitor to the edge computer and power it on.
 LED patterns show startup progress.

 	![LED Reference](https://baychub.github.io/cb-gsg/images/led-reference.png)

-## Installing and Running the RSP Controller on Windows

-To build and install in a Windows environment:

-1. Install the dependencies in section 2.2 of the [RSP Controller App Installation & User's Guide](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_Installation_User_Guide.pdf).
-2. Run the [build-win10.sh](https://github.com/intel/rsp-sw-toolkit-installer/blob/master/native/build-win10.sh) script from the RSP Toolkit Installer project on GitHub.
-3. After installing, go to the "Open the web portal" section below.

-The remainder of this document assumes a Linux installation.

 ## Installing the RSP Controller on Linux (Recommended)
 This document assumes an edge computer running Ubuntu 18.04, which is preinstalled on the RDK, but other Linux distributions compatible with JRE 8+ should also be compatible with RSP.
 The steps here enable a quick installation with the RSP Installer software.
 (You can also [install manually](https://baychub.github.io/cb-gsg/Manual-Install-Linux.md) or [install with Docker](docker-install-link).)